 purchase Mucuna Pruriens extract, formulated by physician Dr. Ray Sahelian, M.D., a name you can trust

 Veggie Caps, suitable for vegetarians

 Supplement facts: Mucuna Pruriens seed extract 200 mg, 15 % L dopa

-Directions: Take one mucuna pruriens capsule in the morning or as directed by your health care provider.
+Directions: Take one capsule in the morning or as directed by your health care provider.

 Q. I see that the mucuna L-dopa content is only 15% whereas other manufacturers are listed as between less than 10 percent to 20%, 30% and 60%.
 Might this amount still be effective for producing the supposed dopamine increasing effects?

-There are many substances in the herb, besides L Dopa, that have a clinical effect.
+A. There are many substances in the herb, besides L Dopa, that have a clinical effect.
 The enhancement of dopamine is only one of many ways it influences the body and mind.
 There are quite a number of different products on the market with varying levels of l dopa percentages and other constituents within the herb.
-The only way to tell if a supplement will work for your needs is to try each different product since you may get different results from each one.
+The only way to tell if a supplement will work for you is to try each different product since you may get different results from each one.
 Higher l dopa concentrations may not necessarily be a better option it they come at the expense of the other beneficial ingredients within the plant.

 Q. I've been taking Physician Formula mucuna pruriens as one tool in my arsenal against fibromyalgia.
 On Wikipedia's article about L-dopa, it says to take B6 to assist in the conversion to dopamine, and to take a decarboxylase inhibitor to prevent conversion to dopamine in the peripheral tissues.
 Are these two items, B6 and the inhibitor, necessary with the natural L-dopa that is in velvet bean, or only with prescription types of L-dopa?